xTB#

 Calculation time depends on size of molecule and methods used, and can only be determined empirically.

-file after a test run.
+1 GB per 2 or even more cores should be sufficient.
+For more detailed information look slurm-XXX-.stat file after a test run.
 The lines "CPU Efficiency:" and "Memory Efficiency:" will give an idea of how efficiently the resources were used.

 How to cite#